 The financial world can seem daunting, especially when markets are volatile.
 But in reality, you don’t need a degree in finance to be a confident investor throughout the ups and downs of market cycles.
 I’d like to break down four of the most common myths about investing and offer a different perspective for each of them.

 Myth #1: The stock market is a game, and you need to pick “winners” to see results

-When choosing investments, instead of trying to predict which individual shares or bonds will be winners, you can opt for a broad-market mutual fund or exchange-traded fund (ETF) and invest in thousands of them all at once.
+When choosing investments, instead of trying to predict which individual stocks or bonds will be winners, you can opt for a broad-market mutual fund or exchange-traded fund (ETF) and invest in thousands of them all at once.
 Evidence shows that most of the stock market return comes from a small number of shares1.
 However, picking those shares in advance is really hard.
 That is why buying them all has proven to be a successful strategy.
-Following a diversified approach also helps balance your risk, because economic conditions that cause one company’s shares to perform poorly may cause another to perform well.
+Following a diversified approach also helps balance your risk, because economic conditions that cause one stock to perform poorly may cause another stock to perform well.